Ton Lokhoff

-Antonius Johannes Jacobus "Ton" Lokhoff (born 25 December 1959) is a Dutch football manager and former player, currently serving as assistant coach and interim head coach of NAC Breda.
+Antonius Johannes Jacobus "Ton" Lokhoff (born 25 December 1959) is a Dutch football manager and former player, he is the currently assistant coach of Super Lig club Samsunspor.

 Playing career

 Lokhoff is named Mister NAC due to his long-time association with hometown club NAC from Breda, where he played from 1978 to 1982 and later from 1991 to 1996.
 He moved to PSV in 1982, where he experienced the high point of his playing career.
 At the club he became Eredivisie champion in 1986, alongside players such as Ruud Gullit, Frank Arnesen and Eric Gerets, among others.
 In this period he also played two international matches for the Netherlands national team; against Austria and Hungary.

 Lokhoff then moved to French club Nîmes Olympique, before returning to the Netherlands to play for Feyenoord and later coming back to finish his career with childhood club NAC in 1991.
 He played his last match in Breda on 11 August 1996 against Brazilian club Grêmio at the inauguration of the new NAC home ground, Fujifilm Stadion, since named Rat Verlegh Stadion.